 The basis for this cooperation are the General Terms and Conditions of Purchase, with which our suppliers and service providers also undertake to comply with our Code of Conduct.
 In addition, since 2020 we have expected our suppliers to confirm their compliance with the Code of Conduct for Suppliers by having their management sign it.
 If suppliers have not established their own Code of Conduct within the company, they confirm with their signature that they encourage their employees to comply with our Code of Conduct.
 This includes, among other things, the prohibition of child and forced labor and the protection of health and the environment.
 We also expect our business partners to commit to upholding our Code of Conduct or comparable values in their supply chain.
-In addition, our sustainability team annually records country risks on topics such as ethics or human rights and assesses them together with the purchasing department.
-These assessments are then included in the evaluation of suppliers.
+In addition, a risk assessment was carried out for all our suppliers with regard to human and environmental rights.
+First, all suppliers are classified into risk groups using a software solution based on their country and product risks.
+Suppliers with a high or very high risk are then subjected to a more detailed assessment.
+Questionnaires, supporting documents and audits are used for this purpose.